corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 restart.

 {{< /note >}}
-Below are examples of how deduplication could be handled:
+Some examples of how you could handle deduplication:

 * The external system records successful computations and returns previous results if requested again.
-* The external system is idempotent, meaning the computation can be made multiple times without altering any state (similar to the point above).
+* The external system is idempotent, meaning the computation can be made multiple times without altering any state.
 * An extra external service maintains a record of deduplication IDs.
-* Recorded inside of the node’s database.
+* Deduplication is recorded inside of the node’s database.

 {{< note >}}
 Handling deduplication on the external system’s side is preferred compared to handling it inside of the node.